 People on therapies that suppress the immune system (immunosuppressants), such as mitoxantrone, azathioprine, methotrexate, cyclophosphamide and/or chronic corticosteroid therapy should consult their neurologist before taking any live-virus vaccine.
 A person with a suppressed immune system would be at greater risk for developing the disease.

-Inactivated vaccines are generally considered safe for individuals who are taking an interferon medication, glatiramer acetate, mitoxantrone, natalizumab, or fingolimod.
+Inactivated vaccines are generally considered safe for individuals who are taking an interferon formulations, glatiramer acetate, mitoxantrone, natalizumab, or fingolimod.

 People who have received immune globulin preparation in the past three months may not receive the full effect of a vaccine.
 People on natalizumab or fingolimod may not receive the full effect of a vaccine.